Complete Call-by-Value Calculi of Control Operators, I: The CCV -calculus

-\begin{rema} \shrinktopsep \begin{enumerate}[(1)] \item A subtle problem is that the equality determined by Def.~\ref{yoq54} is not strictly respected.
+\begin{rema} \shrinktopsep \begin{enumerate}[(1)] \advance\parindent by15pt \item A subtle problem is that the equality determined by Def.~\ref{yoq54} is not strictly respected.
 As mentioned in the proof of Prop.~\ref{fgv86}, $[\![\uplet{(\mu k.\,J)}xM]\!]$ and $[\![\mu k.\,(\uplet JxM)]\!]$ are not exactly identical, only $\beta$-equal.
 Hence $[\![M]\!]$ is determined only up to $\beta$-equality.
 It may cause serious trouble in certain cases.
-Fortunately the ambiguity does not injure the proof of the main theorem~\ref{gbu84} and its applications presented in this paper.
-See an analysis in Rem.~\ref{xkd18}.
+Fortunately, the ambiguity does not injure the proof of the main theorem~\ref{gbu84} and its applications presented in this paper.
+It is because we are involved only in the properties of the target calculus that are $\beta$-invariant.
+In the second of our series of papers \cite{ycq31}, we deal with strong termination, for which the equality becomes hazardous since the strong termination is not closed under the $\beta$-equality.

 We stress that only the second rule is problematic.
 The remaining two rules are strictly respected by the CPS translation.

 \item Suppose $L\shortmor*M$.
 By inspection of the proof of \ref{fgv86}, we see that $\beta\eta$-reduction and $\beta$-expansion are needed to obtain $\lc M\rc [K]$ from $\lc L\rc [K]$.
 We emphasize that $\eta$-expansion is not needed.
 This observation is used in Thm.~\ref{ehw91} later. \end{enumerate} \end{rema}